evantahler/messagebot-core/README.md

 ## Developing

-- Run `npm run ui:serve` to have webpack compile and build this project as the source files change
+- Run `npm run ui:watch` to have webpack compile and build this project as the source files change
 - Run `npm run ui:build` to have webpack compile, build, and minify the ui appropriately for deployment